 NFL quarterback Aaron Charles Rodgers was born in Chico, California, on December 2, 1983.
 Rodgers was the second of Ed and Darla Rodgers' three sons.
 Football was an early love for Aaron, who at age of 2 was able to sit silently and watch an entire NFL game.
 At the age of 5, he could pick out different football formations on the television screen and throw a football through a hanging tire.

-Rodgers excelled at football while attending Pleasant Valley High School—setting a variety of school passing records—however, coming from a small town like Chico hurt his college prospects.
+Also a talented baseball player, Rodgers starred for his Raleigh Hills Little League team when the family lived in Beaverton, Oregon, in the mid-1990s.
+After returning to California, Rodgers set a variety of school passing records as quarterback for Pleasant Valley High School.
+However, coming from a small town like Chico hurt his college prospects.
 Unable to land a Division I scholarship, he enrolled at Butte College, a junior college in nearby Oroville, California, in 2002.